JuliaActuary/JuliaActuary.org/tutorials/yield-curve-fitting.md

 Then fit the rates under four methods:

 - Nelson-Siegel
-- Nelson-Siegel-Svennson
+- Nelson-Siegel-Svensson
-- Boostrapping with splines (the default `Bootstrap` option)
+- Bootstrapping with splines (the default `Bootstrap` option)
 - Bootstrapping with linear splines

 ```julia